A project by Christine Wertheim and Margaret Wertheim and the Institute For Figuring.

-At a time when the world is awash in garbage, when oceans are inundated with plastic and living reefs are dying from heat exhaustion, the Crochet Coral Reef project offers a tender impassioned response.
-Like the organic beings they emulate, these intricate handmade sculptures take time to make – time that is condensed in the millions of stitches on display; time that is running out for earthly creatures, including humans and cnidarians.
-Time forms a framework for the reef project, because time is increasingly in short supply and what we choose to spend time on is a reflection of our values.
+At a time when living reefs are dying from heat exhaustion and oceans are awash in plastic, the Crochet Coral Reef offers a tender impassioned response.
+This is a crafty retort to climate change, a one-stitch-at-a-time meditation on the Anthropocene.
+Like the organic beings they emulate, these handmade sculptures take time to make – time that is condensed in the millions of stitches on display; time that is running out for earthly creatures, including humans and cnidarians.
+Time forms a framework for the Reef project, for as CO2 escalates in our atmosphere time is increasingly in short supply, and what we choose to spend time on is a reflection of our values.

-These crochet reefs are time-laden retorts to a culture of doom, quietly asserting – in what Donna Haraway has called this “time of response-ability” – a message of hope.
-What can we humans do when we work together, not ignoring ecological problems, but also not capitulating to fantasies that rescue is around the corner from some sudden technological solution?
+These crochet reefs are time-laden rejoinders to a culture of doom, quietly asserting, in what Donna Haraway has called this “time of response-ability,” a message of hope.
+What can we humans do when we work together, not ignoring ecological problems but also not capitulating to fantasies that rescue is around the corner from some sudden technological solution.
 These reefs are militantly “un-tech.”
 There are no microchips or bit-streams involved.
-And yet there is a technology here, for the crochet hooks and its myriad cousins, knitting needles and fishing net hooks among them, are some of humanity’s oldest, most critical technes.
-By insisting on the value of the hand-made, the Crochet Coral Reef project makes a claim about history and the importance of material labor to prospects for future human survival.
+And yet there is technology here, for the crochet hook and its myriad cousins – knitting needles and fishing net hooks among them – are some of humanity’s oldest, most critical technes.
+By insisting on the value of the hand-made, the Crochet Coral Reef project makes a claim about history and the importance of material labor to prospects for human survival.

 If time is a subject here, so is space.
 The forms we create in crochet are manifestations of hyperbolic geometry, an alternative to the typically taught Euclidean variety.
-The frilling surfaces of these crochet reefs mimic the structures made by living reef organisms such corals, kelps, sea sponges and nudibranchs, which are biological incarnations of hyperbolic space.
+The frilling surfaces of these crochet reefs mimic the structures made by living reef organisms such corals, kelps, and sea sponges which are biological incarnations of hyperbolic space.
 Although nature has been playing with hyperbolic shapes for hundreds of millions of years, human mathematicians spent centuries trying to prove they were impossible.
 Which raises the question of what does it mean to “know” mathematics?
 Does a sea slug “know” hyperbolic geometry?
-This project suggests that in some sense it does – we claim that making mathematical structures is a form of doing mathematics.
+Does a head of coral?
+This project suggests that in some sense they do – we claim that making mathematical structures is a form of doing mathematics.